RiceC-at-MasonHS/SB29-guard/docs/implementers/haproxy-quickstart.md

 Notes
 - Ensure required ACLs; check logs if you see 404 unexpectedly.

+Set-and-forget
+- Preferred: keep HAProxy static as a forwarder; sb29-guard nightly refresh handles policy changes.
+- If you need a host map within HAProxy, generate `blocked.map` nightly from YAML or the Google Sheet and update via the Runtime API (no reload) when possible; otherwise perform a quick reload.
+- Alternatively, use the GUI/list route by importing `/domain-list` into your filtering product via the provided scripts.

 See also
 - Example bundle: dist/haproxy/README.md
 - Proxy overview: docs/implementers/proxy.md